-Netflix’s 'Our Planet': Interview with director Alastair Fothergill - The Bristol Magazine Online
+Our Planet: An interview with director Alastair Fothergill - The Bristol Magazine Online

 This sense of urgency is what inspired Fothergill and producer Keith Scholey to create their latest documentary series, Our Planet.
 “I felt the time had come to not only celebrate the natural world and look at what remains, but delve into more depth about the challenges our planet faces,” he says.

-Our Planet, produced by Fothergill’s Bristol-based production company Silverback Films, is a Netflix Original documentary series and will launch on 5 April on the streaming service.
+Our Planet, produced by Fothergill’s Bristol-based production company Silverback Films, is a Netflix Original documentary series and launched on 5 April last year.

 The eight-part series, made in partnership with World Wide Fund for Nature (WWF), showcases the most precious species and habitats from across all seven continents, from the most remote corners of the Arctic to the jungles of South America, via the deep dark oceans.